 Rebecca Gentle - Head of Member Services & Women's Football

 Rebecca joined the LMA in July 2016 as Member Services Executive.

 After graduating from Loughborough University with a Sport Management degree, Rebecca spent 5 years working in the travel industry with TUI Travel, organising worldwide sports trips for amateur clubs and schools.

 Rebecca also volunteered at various sports events, the highlight being the London 2012 Olympics, where she worked in the Athlete’s Village and Aquatics Centre.

-Sarah Ryan - Brand and Design Manager
+Ian Cherry - Brand & Design Manager

 Emma Causer - Office Administrator